rjframe/b2-client/README.md

 ### Installation

-I will not be registering b2-client on crates.io until I've implemented enough to be useful.
+I will not be registering b2-client on crates.io until I've implemented enough that I believe the library can be useful.
 To use this library now, you'll need to clone the git repository and add it as a path-based dependency.

 ```toml
 [dependencies]